Kibalchish47/modelling-laminar-flow-python/README.md

 \frac{\partial v}{\partial t} + u\frac{\partial v}{\partial x} + v\frac{\partial v}{\partial y} = -\frac{1}{\rho}\frac{\partial p}{\partial y} + \nu(\frac{\partial^{2} v}{\partial x^2} + \frac{\partial^{2} v}{\partial y^{2}})
 $$

 If we can solve these partial differential equations (PDEs) simultaneously after applying requisite boundary conditions, we will obtain the instantaneous velocities and pressure as a function of time, allowing us to predict how the fluid will flow.
-However, there is no analytical method to solve these equations (in their complete forms) without applying simplifying assumptions.
+However, there is no analytical method to solve these equations (in their complete forms) without applying simplifying assumptions (that we know of).
 Therefore, we resort to numerical techniques for solving these equations.
+If you find one, contact the Clay Mathematics Institute to claim your 1,000,000$.

 ## 3. Numerical Methods ##
 There exist a variety of different numerical methods for solving PDEs, each with its own set of caveats.
 The simplest method is the Finite Difference method wherein a low-order Taylor series approximation is used to convert the PDEs to a set of algebraic equations.
 An example is given below that shows how to convert first and second-order derivatives to their finite difference approximations.